jamesowensdev/cpf_simulation/README.md

 times for high step count simulations.

-*(Note: The detection logic includes a ‘Cooldown’ period, preventing the counter from skyrocketing while the agent stands still.)*
+*(Note: The detection logic includes a ‘Cooldown’ period, preventing the counter from skyrocketing, with the model detecting the CPF at every step as it passes through the camera radius.)*

 ![](readme_assets/readme_assets/simulation_gifs/README_Example_Run.gif)